Shivrajsingh14/Comic-Store_Frontend/README.md

 Comic Store
 Welcome to Comic Store, a dynamic and engaging web application designed for comic enthusiasts!
-Built using HTML and JavaScript, this project provides a seamless experience for browsing, managing, and purchasing your favorite comics.
+Built using HTML and JavaScript, this project provides a seamless experience for browsing, managing, and purchasing your favorite comics

 🚀 Features
 Comic Catalog: Browse through a vast collection of comic books with detailed descriptions and high-resolution cover images.